CRO brainstorming: generating A/B-test ideas

 - Define the problem or opportunity clearly.
 Don’t skip this step!
 Make sure everyone is clear on exactly what they are solving.
 What is going wrong in the journey?
 What is the customer or persona trying to do?
 What data do you have on it?
 What is the impact on the business?

 - Round 1.
 Each participant generates 5 ideas in isolation, which they have to sketch.
 And they only get 7 minutes to do this.
-Time-boxing is important, as it helps to remove some of the filters that prevent us from “thinking outside the box”.
+Time-boxing is essential, as it helps to remove some of the filters that prevent us from “thinking outside the box”.
 I ask participants to include one wild or crazy idea.
 I found that those crazy ideas never survive, but trigger discussions that often lead to a breakthrough.

 - Put all the sketches on a wall or a virtual whiteboard.
 Each individual gets up to 1 minute per sketch to explain the concept, and how it solves the problem identified in step 1.